StrongResearch/isc-demos/README.md

 10. Run `isc ping` and you should receieve `Success: {'data': 'pong'}` in response to indicate that your credentials file has been created correctly.
 11. Create a virtual environment by running `python3 -m virtualenv ~/.venv` and activate your virtual environment by running `~/.venv/bin/activate`.
-You will need to ensure that you have activated your virtual environment whenever you launch experiments on the ISC.
+You will need to ensure that you have activated your virtual environment when installing dependencies for your experiments, and that the path to your virtual environment directory is included correctly in your [ISC
+    Config file(s)](#isc-config).

 **Note: This process does not yet cover installation of necessary python packages including torch.
 Perhaps it should.**